 To be eligible for NIRF ranking, an institution must meet the following requirements:

-PG programmes of minimum two years duration.
+PG programmes of a minimum of two years duration.

-Certain standalone institutions, such as polytechnics and some teacher education institutions, are generally not covered under NIRF categories unless they fall under eligible institutional types defined in the methodology.
+Certain standalone institutions, such as polytechnics and some teacher education institutions, are generally not covered under NIRF categories unless they fall under the eligible institutional types defined in the methodology.

 Eligibility for newer institutions depends on completion of the required number of academic years and passed-out batches, as defined in the methodology of the respective ranking year.

 NIRF evaluates institutions using five clearly defined parameters.
-Each parameter carries a fixed weightage and together they determine the final score and rank.
+Each parameter carries a fixed weightage, and together they determine the final score and rank.
 The framework is designed to reward balanced institutional performance, not strength in just one area.

 Teaching, Learning & Resources measures the academic foundation of an institution.
 It focuses on whether the institution has the people, systems, and infrastructure required to deliver quality education at scale.